 In this second example, an operator moves the receiver antenna quickly from a position with no real signal (noise only) to one with a weak signal.
 Because of the motion artifact, the amplitude (negative excursion) of the signal appears to be larger than it really is, as is evident from the gradual increase in signal strength as the receiver moves closer to the transmitter position.

 Thus, when the antenna is placed directly on a metal plate, the antenna must be moved at a low enough velocity, typically around 1″/second, to avoid motion artifacts.
-Motion artifacts are greatest, and occur at slower velocities, when the receive antenna is placed directly on bare metal of a bulkhead or deck.
 The receive antenna can be moved at higher velocities without significant artifact, as the distance between the antenna and the bare metal wall increases.
 For this reason, locating the tranmsitter can actually occur faster and easier when there is lagging over the plate steel through which location-finding is performed, even though the absolute signal strength is reduced relative to direct antenna-on-plate contact.